garysmith1933/GarysPCs/README.md

 C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.
 File Name: mainscreen.html
 Line Number: The whole page.
 Line 14 - 165.
-Change: Adjusted mainscreen.html with added products, parts, and shop name
+Change: Adjusted mainscreen.html with added products, parts, and shop name.

 Note: Do not remove any elements that were included in the screen.
 You may add any additional elements you would like or any images, colors, and styles, although it is not required.